ghjwp7/nearby/README.rst

 circumcircle parts of delaunay.py, and for nearest-neighbor methods of kNN.py.

+Note, kNN.py and delaunay.py both import Point (a class that represents 3D points and operations) from pypevue, which is available from https://github.com/ghjwp7/pypevue.git or git@github.com:ghjwp7/pypevue.git

 When given 3D data and setup, the Delaunay program (method delaunay.Triangulate) uses 3D metrics but basically 2D analysis.
 Thus, the triangulations it makes for 3D data may fail to meet